 Here we will share ideas that will help make gathering around the table enjoyable and meaningful for all members of your family and we invite you to share your ideas and what have worked – and not worked for you.

-Let us not forget the suffering and lives lost due to Russia’s invasion of Ukraine.
+We Remember the suffering and lives lost due to Russia’s invasion of Ukraine.

 The timer will continue until the war ends.